Beer caps and cappers, how and what to use when bottling beer

 What do I use to cap beer bottles with?

-They do have a couple of draw backs - they can sometimes be hard to separate from the capped bottle if you've applied too much pressure and if you do apply to much force, then you can break the glass bottle.
-This happens fairly often in my experience (as I am a very muscled man) or the bottles have been reused too much and they final succumb to the pressure (of my very manly arms)....
+They do have a couple of draw backs, they can sometimes be hard to separate from the capped bottle if you've applied too much pressure and if you do apply to much force, then you can break the glass bottle.
+This happens fairly often in my experience or the bottles have been reused too much and they final succumb to the pressure.

 Overall, they are pretty good units to use.
-It's actually very satisfying getting a cap on a bottle properly, there's this sudden 'thump' moment when the crown bends down and forms the seal.
+It's actually very satisfying getting a cap on a bottle properly, there is this sudden thump moment when the crown bends down and forms the seal.

 Using a Bench Capper for capping brews